Zentraxius/week4project/readme.md

 ## Specs

-User can select size of pizza (Small=$5.00, Medium=$6.50, Large=$8.00)
-User can select toppings for pizza(Pepperoni=$0.50, Sausage=$0.55, Bacon=$0.60, Extra Cheese=$0.40)
-User can get price for pizza($6.50)
+User inputs their name to mark pizza as theirs (Eg order for Dave Rambo) User can select size of pizza (Small=$5.00, Medium=$6.50, Large=$8.00) User can select toppings for pizza(Pepperoni=$0.50, Sausage=$0.55, Bacon=$0.60, Extra Cheese=$0.40) Submit button to indicate user is done with selections and to generate price User can get price for pizza($6.50)
 Price changes depending on toppings and size(Medium Pep/Cheese -> \$7.40)